Armin-1337/Citi-Bike-Analytics/README.md

 ![Citi-Bikes](images/data_list.png)

 Datasets are found online, JC*csvs yields the most compressed files making them easiest to work with.
-Over 58 csvs are downloaded and unzipped.
+Over 58 csvs are downloaded and unzipped with information from 2015-2020.

 2. Organizing Data